TredNR/HerokuTest2/README.md

-# Ai web app deployed on Heroku
+# Web app deployed on Heroku

 The deployed web app is live at https://ai-psuti.herokuapp.com/